- Presented at: 2020 FIRS (scheduled), 2020 MFA (scheduled), 2019 CEPR/Study Center Gerzensee, American University

-- Abstract: Economists have devoted considerable effort to understand the aggregate impact of debt financing.
-Despite the lack of similar attention to equity, we show empirically that equity financing plays a leading role in corporate asset growth.
+- Abstract: Considerable research focuses on the aggregate impact of debt financing.
+We show that equity is empirically more important for firm growth than generally understood.
 An extra dollar of equity issuance is associated with an extra $0.93 of real assets, whereas an extra dollar of debt issuance is associated with an extra $0.14 of real assets.
-In the data, we find a typical financing-growth sequence in which equity financing comes first, then real assets grow, and finally debt is issued while equity is repurchased.
-To explain this process, we provide a model in which debt financing is tax preferred relative to equity but is subject to limited commitment.
+Firms issue equity first, then increase real assets, and finally issue debt while repurchasing equity.
+We explain this sequence using a model in which debt is tax preferred relative to equity but is subject to limited commitment.
 In the model, firms initially issue equity to finance investments.
 After they obtain assets that can be pledged to lenders, firms substitute debt for equity to benefit from interest tax deductions.
-We estimate the model and use it to evaluate: 1) the 1996 National Securities Markets Improvement Act, which facilitated equity financing, 2) a government policy to limit corporate debt, and 3) a government policy to limit share buybacks.
+We estimate the model and use it to evaluate the effect of several government policies on corporate growth through their impact on the sources of financing.

 "Listing Gaps, Merger Waves, and the Privatization of American of Equity Finance," with Gabriele Lattanzio and William Megginson.
 (July 2019) [Online Appendix]